thonk3/vuepress-highschoolersguide/docs/README.md

 - title: Be a show off
   details: Get your own bragging license, forever bug the people around you about the things you made
 - title: Forever bankrupt
-  details: I mean mentally, you will perpetually sink into the void of cs knowledge, eternally
+  details: I mean mentally, you will perpetually sink into the void of cs, eternally yearning to obtain more an more knowledge till the end of time.
 footer: MIT Licensed | Copyright © 2019 - Me, do what ever you want
 ---
 <!--